 In the sections below you will find a list of the most common symptoms, grouped according to type.

-Acquired brain injuries cause a number of physical problems, such as:
+While not every patient will experience all of these symptoms, acquired brain injuries can cause a number of physical problems, such as:

 - Dizziness and balance problems